ilhanklisura/eLibrario/README.md

 ## Support

-For any issues or questions, please [open an issue](https://github.com/your-username/stockhub/issues) on GitHub.
+For any issues or questions, please [open an issue](https://github.com/your-username/eLibrario/issues) on GitHub.

 ---

-Thank you for choosing StockHub for your stock-related endeavors.
-We hope this platform enhances your stock market experience.
+Thank you for choosing eLibrario for your Library Management System.
+We hope this platform enhances your Online Library experience.
 If you have any feedback or suggestions, feel free to reach out.
-Happy investing!
+Happy reading!